Like the 1st recipe I shared, this one is Guarandamnteed to put hair on yer chest!

 over.
 Don’t forget to beat off the turner.

 Finally, throw the bowl through the window, finish

 the Cose Juervo and make sure to put the stove in the

 Enjoy and Have a Mery Verry Chrishtmash…or shomefink!

-The good doctor, always looking out for tasty, healthful, recipes to recommend to her readers, added a special note to my comment. ;-D
+The good doctor, always looking out for tasty, healthful, recipes to recommend to her readers, added a special note to my comment recommending my Pot Roast to go along with the cookies ;-D

 Listen to the good Doctor, now, hee, hee. ;-D